-On today’s Google Webmaster Central office-hours hangout, a question was why the Search Console will show you are ranking for a particular term, but when you search for that term in Google, your website is nowhere to be seen.
+On today’s Google Webmaster Central office-hours hangout, a question was why the Search Console shows you are ranking for a particular term, but when you search for that term in Google, your website is nowhere to be seen.

 You can access this screen from your Search Console and select Search Traffic -> Search Analytics in the side menu.
 Then select the “Position” option at the top of the page.

 The question is easier to demonstrate via a screenshot:

 John Mueller, a webmaster trends analyst, explained that “they don’t make it up, and that it is essentially data that they have seen.”.
 He went on to give a couple of examples of what may cause the search results not reflect the data in the Search Console: